OrchidTechnologies/orchid/str-twincoding/README.md

 # Push the file by name
 # (Observe the availability of the file in the monitor)
 storage.sh push foo_file.dat

+# Verify the file data availability by issuing KZG challenges to the servers.
+# (Observe the verified time update in the monitor)
+storage.sh verify file_1MB.dat

 # Delete a shard from one of the providers
 # (Observe the availability is reduced as a unique shard is lost)